 Hon Justice Paul Heath

 The LRF provides an opportunity for valuable legal research to be shared among those participating in the legal system.
 LRF has established many important relationships with legal institutions, academics, Judges and practitioners in New Zealand and elsewhere to achieve our objectives.

-Keep your wits sharpened for the biennial quiz in 2014 - it will be the best one yet!
+We hope you enjoyed the biennial quiz in October 2014 - it was the best one yet!